Does the U.S. Have a Problem with Foreign Language Learning?

 American is not like this.
 The only country with a different language that shares a border with the U.S. is Mexico.
 However, the U.S. is vast, creating the illusion that Americans “never really need to learn a foreign language” as they feel there’s no point because they’ll “never use it anyway.”

-This isn’t a great argument against learning foreign langauges, however.
+This isn’t a great argument against learning foreign languages, however.
 We live in an increasingly globalized world.
-It’s getting harder and harder every day to ignore the reality that other cultures do exist, rich interesting cultures with different langauges.
+It’s getting harder and harder every day to ignore the reality that other cultures do exist, rich interesting cultures with different languages.
 And as technology increases and the cost of travel decreases, the reality that you could be traveling to another country or working in one goes up drastically.

 On top of that, if businesses want to stay competitive, they’ll need to hire more and more bilingual people to work for them.
 International relationships and trade are the future of business success.
 Simply not living near another country, doesn’t mean people won’t ever work with companies from them.

-American culture has a weird view of bilingualism it seems.
+The culture of bilingualism is weird in America.
 On the one side, many people see bilinguals as super talented individuals who did something they could never do.
 There’s a kind of awe about their success in learning a foreign language and an appreciation for it.
 But at the same time, there’s a sense of jealousy mixed with dismissal.
 It’s as if a great many people reflect on their failed experiences learning languages in high school and dismiss it thinking, “yeah, cute trick, but you’re never going to use it.”

 And yet when you look at other countries, you’ll see a very different understanding of language learning.
 Speaking a foreign language is the norm.
 They don’t glamorize it.
 They don’t see it as otherworldly.
 It’s merely something one does when they’re in school.
 Their society expects it of them.